 The President must establish a Systemwide Native American Repatriation Implementation and Oversight Committee (hereinafter called the “Systemwide Committee”) in accordance with the requirements of CalNAGPRA §8026(a).

 All Systemwide Committee members must have demonstrated understanding of tribal cultural concerns.
 Per CalNAGPRA §8026(d)(2), “Preference shall be given to members who have demonstrated, through their professional experience, the ability to work in collaboration with Native American tribes successfully on issues related to repatriation or museum collection management.”
-In selecting members, the President will seek a diversity of expertise and may make exceptions to the composition requirements set forth in CalNAGPRA, provided that such exceptions promote Repatriation and amplify the Purpose and Guiding Principles contained in this policy, and that equal UC / Tribal representation is maintained.
+In selecting members, the President will seek a diversity of expertise and may make exceptions to the composition requirements set forth in CalNAGPRA, provided that such exceptions promote Repatriation and amplify the Purpose and Guiding Principles contained in this policy, and that equal UC / tribal representation is maintained.
 In making such exceptions, the President will consider the individual’s prior experience and knowledge in NAGPRA/CalNAGPRA, seek the advice of Tribal Representatives, and communicate the justification for the exception to the Systemwide Committee.

 The President will stagger the terms of the voting members to the extent possible in order to ensure continuity and a balance of experienced and new members.
 For example, membership terms can vary between one, two, and three years.
 Terms are renewable, but should not generally exceed six years.

 In addition to the voting members, one non-voting member from each UC campus that is known to have Possession or Control of Native American Human Remains or potentially eligible Cultural Items may participate in meetings.
-Each of these non-voting members must also meet the requirements set forth in CalNAGPRA for UC voting members unless an exception has been approved by the President, as also described above.
+Each of these non-voting members must also meet the requirements set forth in CalNAGPRA for UC voting members unless the President has approved an exception, as described above.

 The President may observe committee meetings.